The Kellogg-Hubbard Library Response to Covid-19

 What hasn’t changed:

-All library lending is still via curbside pickup and returns must go to the outdoor book drops.
+All library lending is still available via curbside pickup or indoor pick up and returns must go to the outdoor book drops.
 Our curbside hours remain the same.

 Here is what you can do now: